Lauren Camp

+Lauren Camp served as the second New Mexico Poet Laureate from 2022–25, and spearheaded the New Mexico Epic Poem Project, a series of visits to rural communities that will result in broadsides, an exhibit and an anthology.
-Lauren Camp is an Arab American poet.
-As New Mexico Poet Laureate (2022 to 2025), she has been honored with a 2023 Academy of American Poets Laureate Fellowship.
-She is the author of eight poetry collections, most recently In Old Sky, which grew out of her experience as Astronomer-in-Residence at Grand Canyon National Park.

-Her book, Worn Smooth between Devourings, was featured on New Mexico PBS.
+She is the author of nine poetry collections, most recently Is Is Enough, which addresses themes of heritage, family, and dementia.

+Her book In Old Sky grew out of her experience as Astronomer-in-Residence at Grand Canyon National Park.
+Worn Smooth between Devourings, was featured on New Mexico PBS.
 The Columbia Daily Tribune said An Eye in Each Square is "perhaps the finest collection of the year."
 One Hundred Hungers was selected by David Wojahn for the Dorset Prize, and went on to win finalist citations for the Arab American Book Award, the Housatonic Book Award and the Sheila Margaret Motton Book Prize.